Best Cyber Insurance for Digital Agencies: 6 Providers Compared (2025)

 Getting a cyber insurance quote takes 10–15 minutes.
 Here's our recommended approach:

-With 43% of cyberattacks targeting small businesses and 83% of SMBs lacking cyber insurance, getting covered puts your agency ahead of the vast majority of competitors.
-More importantly, it protects the business you've built from the kind of incident that closes 60% of small businesses within six months.
+With 43% of cyberattacks targeting small businesses (Source: Verizon 2024 Data Breach Investigations Report) and 83% of Small and Medium Businesses (SMBs) lacking financial preparedness for a cyber incident (Source: Hiscox Cyber Readiness Report 2024), getting covered puts your agency ahead of the vast majority of competitors.
+More importantly, it protects the business you've built from the kind of incident that forces 60% of small businesses to close within six months of a major breach (Source: National Cyber Security Alliance).

 Don't wait for a breach to make this decision.
 Get quotes today and get back to doing what your agency does best.